Sudarshan News: Reception

 In June 2018, the Delhi Minorities Commission issued a notice to the channel after it broadcast a program that claimed a Muslim-dominated region was inhabited by illegal Bangladeshi and Rohingya infiltrators.

-On 25 August 2020, a Sudarshan News trailer uploaded by Suresh Chavhanke suggesting that Muslim students were infiltrating administrative services as "UPSC jihad," became viral.
+On September 2020, Bindas Bol hosted by Chavhanke aired a conspiracy theory suggesting that Muslim students were "infiltrating" administrative services terming it "UPSC jihad"; became viral.
 It was heavily condemned, including by former senior bureaucrats, judges, and the Home Minister.
 Broadcast of the actual TV programme was stayed by the Delhi High Court and the matter is sub-judice.